Conference Agenda (subject to change)

 Session 4: Marketing and Candidate Engagement Panel Discussion

-Judd Mellinger-Blouch, Pennsylvaniva 3RNET Network Coordinator; Kristine Morin, 3RNET Director of Communications & Marketing; Mandi Gingras, 3RNET Director of Education (Sequoyah 2)
+Judd Mellinger-Blouch, Pennsylvania 3RNET Network Coordinator, Director, Pennsylvania Primary Care Career Center; Kristine Morin, 3RNET Director of Communications & Marketing; Mandi Gingras, 3RNET Director of Education (Sequoyah 2)

 4:00 – 4:30